n3s-online/youtube-tools-mcp/README.md

      "mcpServers": {
        "youtube-tools": {
          "command": "node",
-         "args": ["/absolute/path/to/youtube-tools-mcp/build/index.js"]
+         "args": ["/absolute/path/to/youtube-tools-mcp/build/index.js"],
+         "env": {
+           "YOUTUBE_API_KEY": "your_youtube_api_key_here",
+           "RAPIDAPI_KEY": "your_rapidapi_key_here",
+           "DATABASE_PATH": "/absolute/path/to/youtube-tools-mcp/video_summaries.db"
          }
        }
      }
+   }
    ```

+   **Important:**
-   **Important:** Replace `/absolute/path/to/youtube-tools-mcp` with your actual project path.
+   - Replace `/absolute/path/to/youtube-tools-mcp` with your actual project path
+   - Replace the API keys with your actual keys
+   - The `DATABASE_PATH` is optional - if omitted, it defaults to `video_summaries.db` in the project root

 7. **Restart Claude Desktop** completely.